 - D. Cash and Cash Equivalents This classification includes undeposited receipts, petty cash, cash on deposit with private bank accounts, cash on deposit with fiscal agents, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
-The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty. - E. Investments Investments are stated at fair value.
-Equity securities and mutual funds are stated at quoted value.
-Investments in partnerships are stated at net unit value based on the fair value of the partnership's assets.
+The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty. - E. Investments To the extent available, investments are recorded at fair value based on quoted market prices in active markets on a trade-date basis.
+Investments in partnerships are stated at net asset value based on the fair value of the partnership's assets.
 Fair value of the partnership investments is based upon the General Partner's best judgement in estimating the fair value of these investments.
+Additional information regarding the fair value measurement of investments is disclosed in Note 3.
 Because of the inherent uncertainty in the use of estimates, values that are based on estimates may differ from the values that would have been used had a ready market existed for the investments.
-The net decrease in the fair value of investments is recognized as a component of investment income.
+The net increase (decrease) in the value of investments is recognized as a component of investment income.